-The Certificate in Advanced Diabetes Topics is an 18-credit academic certificate for those holding a master's degree or higher in a clinical discipline.
+The solely online and asynchronous Certificate in Advanced Diabetes Topics is an 18-credit academic certificate for those holding a master's degree or higher in a clinical discipline.
 Those with a graduate degree who have been working in diabetes for two years or more are also eligible to apply.
 The certificate program includes the six core diabetes courses.